Co-lexicographically Ordering Automata and Regular Languages -- Part I: The Deterministic Width of a Regular Language

 Finally, let $ \mathcal{D}_2 $ be the DFA in the center of Figure \ref{fig:2minimumDFA} and let $ \mathcal{D}_3 $ be the DFA on the right of Figure \ref{fig:2minimumDFA}.
 Notice that $ \mathcal{L}(\mathcal{D}_2) = \mathcal{L}(\mathcal{D}_3) = \mathcal{L} $, and $ \mathcal{D}_2 $ and $ \mathcal{D}_3 $ have just one more state than $ \mathcal{D}_1 $ and are non-isomorphic.
 We know that $ \mathcal{D}_2 $ and $ \mathcal{D}_3 $ cannot have width equal to 1.
 On the other hand, they both have width 2, as witnessed by the chains $\{ \{0,1,4\}, \{2,3 ,5, 3' \} \}$ (for $ \mathcal{D}_2 $) and $ \{ \{0,1,3\}, \{2,4, 5, 4' \}\} $ (for $ \mathcal{D}_3 $). \end{example}

+Motivated by the fact that computing the deterministic width of a regular language is not a trivial problem, in the next subsections we develop a set of tools that will ultimately allow us to derive an algorithm solving the problem.

+Example \ref{ex:no_minimal} triggers a further natural and important observation.
 It is known that languages with deterministic width equal to $1$ (that is, Wheeler languages) admit a (unique) minimum-size Wheeler DFA \cite{DBLP:conf/soda/AlankoDPP20}.
-However, the previous example implies that no such minimality result holds true for higher levels of the deterministic width hierarchy.
+Note that Example \ref{ex:no_minimal} implies that no such minimality result holds true for higher levels of the deterministic width hierarchy.
 In Section \ref{sec:minimal} we will explain why Example \ref{ex:no_minimal} is not the end of the story and we will derive an adequate notion of minimality.

-\subsubsection{The Entanglement of a Regular Language}
+\subsection{The Entanglement of a Regular Language}